clojure-emacs/cider/README.md

   `cider-repl-prompt-lastname`, `cider-repl-prompt-abbreviated`,
   `cider-repl-prompt-default` and by default the last one is being used.
   Prompt for each of them for namespace `leiningen.core.ssl`:

   * `cider-repl-prompt-lastname`:

   ```
   ssl>
   ```

   * `cider-repl-prompt-abbreviated`:

   ```
   l.c.ssl>
   ```

   * `cider-repl-prompt-default`:

   ```
   leiningen.core.ssl>
   ```

   You may of course prepare your own function.
 For example in `leiningen` there are two namespaces `leiningen.classpath` and `leiningen.core.classpath`.
-To make them easily recognizable you could just stay at default, but you could also show only two segments of namespace and still be able to be sure in which exactly namespace repl is open.
+To make them easily recognizable you could just stay at default, but you could also show only two segments of namespace and still be able to be sure in which exactly namespace REPL is open.
 Here is example of function that will do exactly that:

   ```el
   (defun cider-repl-prompt-show-two (namespace)
     "Return a prompt string with the last name in NAMESPACE."